-MoDOT has improved more than \$27.9 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
-However, additional work totaling more than \$123.4 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 target date.
-To meet the commitment of the Missouri Highways and Transportation Commission (MHTC), MoDOT needs to be completing more than \$13 million of improvements each year until 2027.
+MoDOT has improved more than \$24.4 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
+However, additional work totaling more than \$126.8 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 target date.
+To meet the MHTC commitment, MoDOT needs to be completing more than \$13 million of improvements each year until 2027.

-So far in 2017, MoDOT completed \$3,550,080 in ADA improvements.
-Projecting this amount forward gives an annual improvement of only \$5.9 million - well below the annual pace needed to complete the required ADA improvements as promised.
+So far in 2017, MoDOT completed \$584,156 in ADA improvements.
+Projecting this amount forward gives an annual improvement of only \$1.17 million.
+This is well below the needed pace of \$13 million per year necessary to complete the required ADA improvements as promised.
 Significant improvement in performance is necessary for MoDOT to be able to complete the ADA Transition Plan by August 2027.

-In February 2016, the MHTC included money in the 2017-2021 State Transportation Improvement Plan for funding ADA Transition Plan improvements.
+In February 2016, the Missouri Highways and Transportation Commission included money in the 2017-2021 State Transportation Improvement Plan for funding ADA Transition Plan improvements.
 This \$5 million per year funding is in addition to \$8.5 million per year of Transportation Alternatives Program funding dedicated to the ADA work on the state highway system.
 Missouri now has a dedicated funding source of \$13.5 million per year toward completion of the ADA Transition Plan.
 The spending target for this measure is currently set at \$15 million annually because not all work funded in this category is for work specifically listed in the ADA Transition Plan.

-In YTD 2017, MoDOT invested a total of \$5.10 million in pedestrian facilities for an estimated annual investment rate of \$6.8 million.
-This projected investment is \$6.7 million less than the \$13.5 million that has been budgeted for ADA improvements in 2017.
+In the first half of 2017, MoDOT invested a total of \$4.76 million in pedestrian facilities for an annual investment rate of \$9.5 million.
+This projected investment is \$4 million less than the \$13.5 million that has been budgeted for ADA improvements in 2017.
 Improvement in this area is necessary to complete the ADA Transition Plan by August 2027 as promised.